kvalle/greetr/blogpost.md

 It is, however, a working Python web app, written within the [Flask framework](http://flask.pocoo.org/).

 If your preferred Python web framework is something other than Flask, such as [Pyramid](http://www.pylonsproject.org/), [web2py](http://www.web2py.com/), [Django](https://www.djangoproject.com/), or any other of the myriad of web frameworks for Python, don't worry.
-Chances are it too supports the common standard for interfacing web servers and Python apps known as [WSGI](http://wsgi.readthedocs.org/en/latest/), the *Web Server Gateway Interface*, and the configuration should be similar.
+Chances are it too supports the common standard for interfacing web servers and Python apps known as [WSGI](http://wsgi.readthedocs.org/en/latest/), the *Web Server Gateway Interface*, and the configuration should be similar to what we'll do here.

 Now, if you like, check out [the applicaton](https://github.com/kvalle/greetr).
 It is a small application, simply showing a picture of a nice robot along with a random greeting.